huggingface/tflite-android-transformers/README.md

 # TensorFlow Lite Transformers w/ Android demo

+Convert Transformers models
-A repository of experiments using TensorFlow Lite to convert Transformers models imported from the [🤗 Transformers](https://github.com/huggingface/transformers) library and use them on Android.
-Stay tuned!
+imported from the [🤗 Transformers](https://github.com/huggingface/transformers) library
+and use them on Android.

 ## DistilBERT for Question Answering